 Free Time: The schedule is full, but some workshops end earlier than others.
 You are welcome to observe any workshop-in-progress.

 Internet: Internet access is available at the Skowhegan State Fairgrounds.

 Schedule: You are free to attend any workshops during the conference.
 The 2015 schedule is a work-in-progress so be sure to sign up for emails for the latest postings of presenters and workshops.
 The Wood-Fired Production Bakery application process will kick off on May 1 via an email blast so be on the look out.
 This is the only workshop with limited enrollment that will be offered during the 2015 conference.
-Please contact Rachel for more information.
+Please contact Erin for more information.

 Contact Information: For reasons of privacy, the Maine Grain Alliance does not print or furnish contact information for the presenters or participants.
 Be sure to gather that information personally if there are people you meet at the conference and intend to stay in touch with.